Question 11

 • Pteridophytes have true roots, stems, leaves and vascular tissue (xylem and phloem) — so they are placed in a different, more advanced group.

-Bryophyte vs Pteridophyte Bryophyte no vascular tissue Pteridophyte roots and vascular tissue both lack seeds, but pteridophytes have vascular tissue, so they form a separate, more advanced group.
+Bryophyte vs Pteridophyte Bryophyte No vascular tissue Pteridophyte Roots and vascular tissue Both lack seeds, but pteridophytes have vascular tissue, so they form a separate, more advanced group.

 Back to: 12.6.4 Kingdom Plantae

-Remove Ads Share on WhatsApp
+Remove Ads

-CA Maninder Singh's photo - Co-founder, Teachoo
+Maninder Singh's photo - Co-founder, Teachoo

 Made by

-CA Maninder Singh
+Maninder Singh

 CA Maninder Singh is a Chartered Accountant with 16+ years of practical experience and 20+ years of teaching experience.
-At Teachoo, he simplifies Accounts, Tax and GST with step-by-step examples so students can apply concepts confidently in exams and real life.
+He teaches Science, Economics, Accounting and English at Teachoo using clear explanations and exam-focused methods students can trust.